Hertford (UK Parliament constituency): Elections in the 1830s

 The 1832 election was later declared void, but a new writ was not issued during the course of the parliament.

 Cowper was appointed as a commissioner of Greenwich Hospital, requiring a by-election.

 Elections in the 1840s

 Cowper was appointed a Civil Lord of the Admiralty, requiring a by-election.

 Elections in the 1850s

 Cowper was appointed Civil Lord of the Admiralty, requiring a by-election.

 Cowper was appointed president of the General Board of Health, requiring a by-election.

 Cowper was appointed Vice-President of the Committee of the Council on Education, requiring a by-election.

 Cowper was appointed Vice-President of the Board of Trade, requiring a by-election.

 Elections in the 1860s

-Cowper was appointed First Commissioner of Works and Public Buildings, requiring a by-election.
+Cowper was appointed First Commissioner of Works, requiring a by-election.

 Townshend-Farquhar's death caused a by-election.